Mustang - The Forbidden Kingdom

 Is this holiday for you?

 This trekking holiday in Mustang offers generally straightforward trekking conditions on good trails.
 Additionally, the territory of Mustang is not high by Himalayan standards and our 4-day trekking and driving approach to the capital, Lo Manthang (3840m), followed by a rest day there, means no-one should have too much difficulty acclimatising.
-Thereafter, we trek out through a remote area, on village paths and shepherds' tracks, with some slightly more difficult underfoot conditions.
+Thereafter, we trek out through a remote area, on village paths and shepherds' tracks, with some sections of poorly-marked trails and potentially more difficult underfoot conditions.
 On this second part of the trip, the maximum elevation is at 4200 metres.
 This is not extremely high, but trekking at this altitude does make extra physical demands on the body and it is best to adopt a slower pace than at sea level.
 We will be staying in lodge accommodation throughout our time in Mustang.
-We have 3 short days of trekking on the approach to Lo Manthang and several 6 hours days thereafter, with one longer day from Tangge to Chukksang on the second part of the holiday.
+We have 3 short days of trekking on the approach to Lo Manthang and several 6 hours days thereafter, with one longer day from Tangge to Chukksang (8 to 10 hours of walking) on the second part of the holiday.